Advertiser Disclosure

 Well, here's where it gets tricky.
 If you're under 21 and don't meet the criteria mentioned above (i.e., you don't have an independent income), here’s what you can do:

 1. Authorized user: One of your best moves could be to become an authorized user on a parent's or another person's credit card account.
-This person should preferably have a good credit history (because their credit behavior will now impact yours).
+This person should preferably have a good credit history (because their credit behavior will now affect yours).
 As an authorized user, you can use the card without being responsible for making payments.
-Plus, this status will also help in your credit-building journey, a process known as credit piggybacking.
-It can in some cases hurt your credit if the person isn’t responsible with the credit card, so make sure you trust their financial behavior.
+Plus, this status will also help in your credit-building journey, a process known as credit card piggybacking.
+It can, in some cases, hurt your credit if the person isn’t responsible with the credit card, so make sure you trust their financial behavior.

 Will you automatically get approved after turning 21?